Artcell: Conflict within the band and departure of Ershad (2007–2019)

-Cézanne and Shaju, two of the founding members, have not been active with the band for a long time.
-They only work with the band when they come to Bangladesh.
-The official Artcell website says that both of them have settled in Sydney, Australia, for family reasons.
-Ershad And Lincoln are presently running the band themselves with guest members.

 In 2016, Artcell released their new music video "Obimrishshota" from their third album Otriteeyo with the original band lineup.
 After almost 10 years their new song had been released, written by their new lyricist Ishtiak.
-Both Cézanne and Shaju remain in Sydney, but they participated in the album work.
-Cézanne recently said in an interview that he is planning to be back in the country soon.

 In the 17 years since its inception, the band has released two albums.
 Their third album was scheduled to be released in December 2016.
 Initially scheduled for a 2012 release, it is widely speculated that the delay is due to Cézanne and Shaju's inactivity, and to Ershad and Lincoln's busy schedule.
 But later band members among themselves created controversy fighting each other on social media.
 There was three versus one fight, as Ershad was all alone.
 Lincoln carried out the band with his favorite students and knowns.

-In 2019, Kazi Faisal Ahmed (founder and lead guitarist of Metal Maze) joined Artcell as their permanent lead guitarist and performed in the highly esteemed open-air concert "Joy Bangla" Concert.
+In November 2018, Kazi Faisal Ahmed (founder and lead guitarist of Metal Maze) joined Artcell as their permanent lead guitarist and performed in the highly esteemed open-air concert "Joy Bangla" Concert.
 Artcell released a heavy-sounding track with Kazi Faisal Ahmed playing the solo within a very short time.
 Later that year, Artcell played on their 20th anniversary open-air gig in the Expo Zone of International Convention City Bashundhara (ICCB).

+Otritio (অতৃতীয়) (2023)

+In 2023, Iqbal Asif Jewel (lead guitarist of Miles) joined Artcell as their third lead guitarist.

+Despite the album's title translating to Not Third, Otritio is Artcell's 3rd long awaited studio album after Oniket Prantor, released on 23 February 2023, after 17 years.
+Global release of this album was on 9 March 2023.
+Artcell played on their Otritio open-air gig in the International Convention City Bashundhara (ICCB).